ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/10_Basics.md

 $people->select()->whereNotNull('deleted_at')->get();
 ```

-And ofcourse this also works with a or operator between the conditions.
+And of course this also works with a or operator between the conditions.

 ```php
 // SQL: select * from `people`